MimiShuma/MimiShuma/README.md

 ![Banner](https://github.com/MimiShuma/MimiShuma/blob/56d10b112529dcdafdcae8238def6e62198d7192/images/banner.png)

 ## 🎨 About Me
 I'm a passionate **Frontend Developer** and **Graphic Designer** with a flair for creating stunning and functional web designs.
 With expertise in HTML, CSS, JavaScript, and frameworks like Bootstrap and Tailwind, I bring ideas to life on the web.
-Additionally, my skills in Adobe Photoshop and Illustrator allow me to craft beautiful graphics and visual content.
+Additionally, my skills in Adobe Photoshop and Adobe Illustrator allow me to craft beautiful graphics and visual content.

 ![Profile Gif](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)